-Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments issued by companies that are headquartered, or do substantial business, in emerging countries.
-Investments in Chinese equities can be made either through authorised markets in Hong Kong or through the Stock Connect.).
-The Sub-Fund may also invest in P-Notes for the purpose of efficient portfolio management, The Sub-Fund's total investment exposure to China A shares and B Shares (combined) will be less than 30% of net assets.
+Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in Asia (excluding Japan and including China).
+Investments in Chinese equities can be made either through authorised markets in Hong Kong or through the Stock Connect.
+The Sub-Fund may invest up to 10% of net assets in China A shares and B shares (combined).
 The Sub-Fund may invest in China via the R-QFII licence system.
 There are no currency constraints on these investments.